corda/corda/docs/source/data-model.rst

   Given the same transaction, a contract's accept function always yields exactly the same result.
 * Bitcoin output scripts are parameterised by the input scripts in the spending transaction.
 This is somewhat similar to our notion of a *command*.
+* Bitcoin has a global distributed notary service; that's the famous block chain.
+However, there is only one.
+Whilst there is a notion of a "side chain", this isn't integrated with the core Bitcoin data model and thus adds large amounts of additional complexity meaning in practice side chains are not used.
 * Bitcoin transactions, like ours, refer to the states they consume by using a (txhash, index) pair.
 The Bitcoin protocol calls these "outpoints".
-In our prototype code they are known as ``StateRefs`` but the concept is identical.
+In our code they are known as ``StateRefs`` but the concept is identical.
 * Bitcoin transactions have an associated timestamp (the time at which they are mined).

 Differences: